 This collection relates to George Robert Carr who served in Europe during World War II.
 This collection includes two manuscripts.
 The first manuscript details Robert C. Mowrer's experiences serving with the 106th infantry Regiment, 27th Division, in the Pacific Theater.
-The second manuscript details German soldier Gunther Schmidt's account of the Battle of Huertgen Forest from the time was sent there to when his battalion is defeated.
+The second manuscript details German soldier Gunther Schmidt's account of the Battle of Huertgen Forest from the time he was sent there to when his battalion is defeated.
+Second manuscript includes maps.

 William David Crawford served as a U.S. Navy pilot who flew PB4Y-1's in the Pacific Theater during the Second World War.
 This collection consists of his memoir.

 This memoir was written by Crawford for his children.
 It describes his enlistment into the Navy, his training as a naval aviator, and his missions in the Pacific.